-12.Maui Wine: Yes, even outback Maui has a winery.
-This winery on Ulupalakua Ranch makes pineapple wines, small-production estate wines and sparkling wines.
-Each day, it offers two free tours and tastings for $12 or $16 in the King’s Cottage tasting room, which was built in the 1870s for Hawaii’s King Kalākaua.
-It also offers a $40 reservation-only tasting in its historic “Old Jail,” the former office of Captain James Makee, one of Hawaii’s pioneer planters.
-Maui Wine offers a cheese and charcuterie boards or grab lunch at Ulupalakua Ranch Store & Grill across the street.
+12.Maui Wine: Yes, even outback Maui has wine.
+This winery on Ulupalakua Ranch makes pineapple, sparkling and small-production estate wines.
+It offers two tours and tastings daily for $12 or $16 in the King’s Cottage, which was built in the 1870s for Hawaii’s King Kalākaua.
+It also offers a $40 reservation-only tasting in its historic “Old Jail,” the former office of pioneer planter Captain James Makee.
+Maui Wine offers cheese and charcuterie boards or grab lunch at the nearby Ulupalakua Ranch Store & Grill.

 Hawaii has joined the list of places around the world restricting travel due to overtourism.

 Such restrictions are becoming more common in areas of high historical or natural significance, including Angkor Wat (Cambodia), Machu Picchu (Peru) and Santorini (Greece), which are inundated with visitors, especially at peaks times like summer.
-Such places are limiting the number of visitors, regulating short-term housing rentals and increasing fees to preserve the very features and ambiance tourists flock to see and, in some cases, protect travelers who take high risks in the quest for Instagram photographs and social media clicks.
+Such places are limiting the number of visitors, regulating short-term housing rentals and increasing fees to preserve the very Instagramable features and ambience tourists flock to see.

-What does it all mean for you if you plan to visit Hawaii?
-Travel restrictions may require travelers to make some changes, including planning farther ahead, making reservations and paying new fees.
+What does that mean for you if you plan to visit Hawaii?
+Travel restrictions may require you to make some changes, including planning farther ahead, making reservations and paying new fees.

 Earlier this month, Hawaii closed a cliff face in the Lihau section of the West Maui Natural Area Reserve for up to two years to protect native plants.
-Rock climbers had installed hardware and footholds into cliffs, affecting threatened and endangered plants, such as the Maui chaff flower and Menzies’ schiedea, according to the Maui News.
-Climbers who hiked through the area to reach the cliff also trampled West Maui’s only known population of yellow hibiscus.
+Rock climbers had installed hardware and footholds into cliffs, affecting threatened and endangered plants, according to the Maui News.
+Climbers who hiked through the area to reach the cliff trampled West Maui’s only known population of yellow hibiscus.

 You can book park entry, parking and the shuttle on the Ha’ena State Park Reservation website.
 The current fee for bicycle or walk-in entry is $1 per person.
-The current parking fee for a non-Hawaii resident is $5 per vehicle, which includes park entry.
-The North Shore Shuttle offers park-and-ride service, including park entry and a “Hop On Pass” to stop at sites along the way, from two locations (Princeville and Hanalei) for $11 per person.
+The current entry/parking fee for a non-Hawaii resident is $5 per vehicle.
+The North Shore Shuttle offers park-and-ride service, including park entry and a “Hop On Pass” to stop at sites along the way, from Princeville or Hanalei for $11 per person.

 Island of Hawaii

-The Hawaii Visitors Bureau promotes safe travels by encouraging visitors to take the nine-part Pono Pledge to treat the island with respect and not disrupting the environment or endangering yourself or others.
-“I will not take what is not mine leaving lava rocks and sand as originally found” is an example.
+The Hawaii Visitors Bureau encourages visitors to take the nine-part Pono Pledge to treat the island with respect and not endanger yourself or others.

 Despite higher prices at the gas pumps this summer, the classic American road trip remains one of the most popular travel options.